 Fan of the Cormoran Strike novels?
 Eagerly waiting for the next one?

 The series by J.K.
-Rowlling, written under the pen name Robert Galbraith, has been one of the biggest hits of recent years.
+Rowling, written under the pen name Robert Galbraith, has been one of the biggest hits of recent years.
 The eighth book – The Hallmarked Man – will be of particular interest to Channel Island readers, as the author has confirmed that several chapters take place in Sark.
 But with no publication date yet confirmed, Strike fans will just have to wait....so what can you read in the meantime?

 Well, if you enjoy a detective series, it's a bit of a golden age at the moment - the Library is full of award-winning crime novels to get stuck into.
 On this list we’ve gathered some of our favourite series featuring beleaguered, bad-tempered, wry and courageous detectives you can’t help but love.